HorseRacingUSA.com

 If you are an active handicapper using BRIS frequently and want to build an archive of past performance data files that can be used over and over, here is another downloading approach to consider...

 1) Create a download folder on your "C" drive for receiving the BRIS files.
-We suggest naming the empty directory BRIS.
-2) If you don't have it, obtain a PKUNZIP file from either Bloodstock or LPC.
-For those who have purchased WATT updates recently, note that the PKUNZIP program is also included.
-Copy the small PKUNZIP file into your BRIS directory and use the program to decompress any files received from BRIS.
+We suggest naming the empty directory "Bris-13."
+In 2017, name it "Bris-17."
+Next year create another folder called "Bris-18."
+2) If you don't have it, obtain a PKUNZIP shareware file from either Bloodstock or LPC.
+However, this only works on 32-bit chip machines.
 Once you have the PKUNZIP program, opening the .ZIP files will be easy.
 3) Next, just copy the DRF files into the TRACK folder where the DATABASE is located.
+The same DRF file is also used on the interactive site.
+See the HorseRacingUSA help section for other methods of opening zip files.

 When you download a .ZIP file into your TRACK (or BRIS) folder, your "path" will be as follows...

 After the .ZIP file is downloaded into the TRACK or BRIS folder, type: PKUNZIP AQU0325k.ZIP.
-This will open the file and produce the file your DATABASE Transfer program needs -- AQU0325.DRF.
+This will open the file and produce the DRF file your DATABASE Transfer program needs -- AQU0325.DRF.
 Once the DRF file is in your TRACK folder, you are ready to make your WATT file.
 When you open the DATABASE program it will ask for two things:: "Enter BRIS File Name."
 Next, it will ask you to name your new WATT file.
-Using the same example from above, we suggest that you name the file: 3-25-11.aqu for reasons that will be readily apparent later.
+Using the same example from above, we suggest that you name the file: 3-25-12.aqu for reasons that will be readily apparent later.
+If a file for Belmont had been made for that same day, your new file would be named 3-25-12.bel.
+It's that easy.

 By making the WATT files yourself with this process you are doing something no other software program offers.
 You can decide which data goes into each horse's History Worksheet and which does not.
+This is also true for the internet interactive program.
 As most experienced racegoers know, with computer handicapping, it's "garbage in, garbage out."
-This is one big reason why Winning at the Track is superior to every other speed/pace handicapping program available today!
+This is one big reason why Winning at the Track is vastly superior to every other speed/pace handicapping program available today!
 It is not absolutely necessary to remove unwanted data, but most users want to have that choice.

 * * *

-Be sure to read and print the DATABASE.doc file found in your TRACK folder.
-These are the official DATABASE instructions, only 6-7 pages long.
-The file is also available in a PDF format.
-For WATT users who have not yet had the opportunity to review the instructions, you can do so now: DATABASE.pdf.
+Be sure to read and print the Transfer.pdf file found in your TRACK folder.
+These are the ste-by-step DATABASE instructions, only six pages long.
+The file is also available in a DOC format.
+For WATT users who have not yet had the opportunity to review the instructions, we suggest that you do so now.
+What's the old saying?
+"When in doubt, read the instructions."

 * * *

 That's all there is to it!
-Once you've done this a few times, the process for an entire race card, including the data selection, should take only about ten minutes.
+Once you've a new WATT file a few times, the process for an entire race card, including the data selection, should take only about ten minutes.
+With the new internet interactive site, the process is obviously considerably faster and easier.

 Bloodstock's local phone number is: (606) 223-4444 -- or use (800) 354-9206 to set up an account.